 Anatomy is emblematic of a form of thought that understands by breaking down.
 The whole structure of the universe can be split into manageable parcels, the parcels can be laid out, their interrelations traced.
 And you can do all this with only the most rudimentary, or erroneous understanding, of the nature and function of the whole.
 As Clarke says, it’s all smoky mirrors.

-Renaissance understanding of the body was, of course, trying to disentangle itself from centuries of error.
+Renaissance understanding of the body was trying to disentangle itself from centuries of error.

 But the greatest errors – that the body was a hydraulic system, for instance, sluicing black and yellow bile, phlegm and blood and semen around – persisted.
 Thinkers squirmed for insights, having little room for manoeuvre alongside the invisible elephantine errors to which they were heir.
 You can look at the structures as hard as you like, but you still will not read the body accurately.